lenesk/sokolova.dk/how-to-prepare-for-proeve-i-dansk-3.md

 <script async data-uid="7a1315e1ac" src="https://fantastic-artisan-8379.ck.page/7a1315e1ac/index.js"></script>
-# Update note: offical changes in the Reading Task 2 from August 12th in PD3 exam.
+# Update note: official changes in the Reading Part from August 12th in PD3 exam.

 Thank you in advance for your interest in my guide 'How to prepare to Prøve i Dansk 3'.